-Our supply chain includes suppliers of varying sizes and expertise, ranging from large framework contractors delivering significant capital works, IT suppliers delivering system solutions and business change projects, large scale parts and equipment for major projects and smaller services contracts and suppliers of parts and materials.
+Our supply chain includes contractors of varying sizes and expertise, ranging from large framework suppliers delivering significant capital works, IT suppliers delivering system solutions and business change projects, large scale parts and equipment for major projects and smaller services contracts and suppliers of parts and materials.

 Our policy on modern slavery and human trafficking